Blog · Review Essay · Last reviewed June 23, 2026

 Hamlet on the Holodeck: The Future of Narrative in Cyberspace was first published in 1997 and later updated by MIT Press in 2017.
 MIT Press lists the updated edition as a 434-page paperback with a new introduction and chapter commentaries, and describes the original book as influential, controversial, and unusually prescient about digital storytelling, virtual worlds, games, artificial intelligence, and participatory audiences.

 Murray came to the problem with a rare combination of literary training and technical proximity.
-Georgia Tech lists her as a professor in Literature, Media, and Communication whose research centers on interactive design, interactive narrative, and representational media.
+Georgia Tech lists her as Professor Emeritus in the School of Literature, Media, and Communication, with research interests in interactive design, interactive narrative, and representational media.
 Her profile describes Hamlet on the Holodeck as asking whether interactive narrative could become an expressive art form comparable in cultural force to theater or the novel.

 The book's title uses the Star Trek holodeck as a useful myth: a simulated room where story, role, space, and responsive computation merge.
 Murray is not arguing that computers will replace Shakespeare.
 She is asking what kind of art becomes possible when stories are procedural, navigable, participatory, and vast enough to feel like worlds.